McPringle/apus/README.md

 Everyone is welcome to contribute a plugin themselves.
 The implementation is very simple.
 There are two types of plugins: `ConferencePlugin` and `SocialPlugin`.
 For a new plugin, a new package is created under `swiss.fihlon.apus.plugin.conference` or `swiss.fihlon.apus.plugin.social`, based on the plugin type.
 The implementation is carried out in this new package.
 Implement one of these two interfaces depending on the plugin type you want to contribute.

-If your implementation requires a configuration, the package `swiss.fihlon.apus.configuration` must be extended accordingly.
+If your implementation requires a configuration, the `Configuration` class must be extended accordingly.
+Add a property and corresponding setters and getters in the marked sections.
+Implement the settings object as a `record` in your new plugin package.
+Take one of the existing plugins as a template.
 Default settings belong in the file `application.properties` and the corresponding schema is stored in `additional-spring-configuration-metadata.json`.
-Of course, `README.md` must also be adapted.
+Of course, this `README.md` must also be adapted.

 ## Communication